 - approving and overseeing the implementation of the University Learning and Teaching and Research Plans

 - ensuring course development and review, teaching and learning, research and research training align with the University's Strategic Plan

 - fostering discourse on issues related to higher education and the University's Identity and Mission in the sector

 - providing advice on the relevant recommendations of internal and external reviews of the University's organisational units

 - undertaking regular reviews of the Terms of Reference of its Standing Committees and to approve these Terms of Reference; and

 - exercising other functions delegated by Senate to Academic Board.

-Standing Committees of the Academic Board
+Subcommittees of the Academic Board